Baylor St. Luke’s Medical Center

 Top Ranking and NCI Designation

-The Dan L. Duncan Comprehensive Cancer Center ranked 38th in the 2023-2024 U.S. News & World Report for gastrointestinal surgery.
-The hospital ranked third in Texas and second in Houston.
+The Dan L. Duncan Comprehensive Cancer Center ranked 41st in the 2024-2025 U.S. News & World Report for gastrointestinal surgery.
+The hospital ranked fourth in Texas and second in Houston.

 Baylor St. Luke’s Medical Center is also a National Cancer Institute‑designated facility.
 This label proves the hospital is one of the elite medical institutions in the United States.
 Only a handful of hospitals receive this accreditation.
 There are only four with this designation in Texas.